-Designed by iconic architecture firm Mason and Wales, Caroline Freeman College was named City College when it opened in 2000.
+Designed by iconic architecture firm Mason and Wales, Caroline Freeman College was originally named City College when it opened in 2000.

-Shared living offers you a perfect stepping-stone into your first year away from home with all the benefits of college life – from meals to structured academic support.
+Caroline Freeman College offers you a perfect stepping-stone into your first year away from home with all the benefits of college life – from meals to structured academic support.
 Learn, network and engage with others during an immensely fun and memorable first year of tertiary education.

 Our supportive environment